 Institutional Review Board

 An IRB is a formally designated group which has been established to protect the rights and welfare of human subjects recruited to participate in research; specifically research conducted at, or supported by, a specific institution.
 Here it is important to understand what is meant by the terms ‘research’ and ‘human subjects’.
-In regards to the requirement of IRB review, the term means a systematic investigation, development, testing and evaluation designed to develop or contribute to generalizable knowledge (University of Southern California, n.d.). in relation to research refers to a living individual who’s information or biospecimens are used or analyzed to generate either identifiable private information or biospecimens for the purpose of generalizable information (University of Southern California, n.d.).
+In regards to the requirement of IRB review, the term research means a systematic investigation, development, testing and evaluation designed to develop or contribute to generalizable knowledge (University of Southern California, n.d.).
+Human subjects in relation to research refers to a living individual who’s information or biospecimens are used or analyzed to generate either identifiable private information or biospecimens for the purpose of generalizable information (University of Southern California, n.d.).

 Although there are some details which will differ between organizations, there are general categories of human subject research which must be reviewed by an IRB.
-These classifications are designated by the degree of risk assumed by the participants and the ability of the researcher to mitigate those risks. is described by the federal regulations as the probability and magnitude of physical or psychological harm that is normally encountered in the daily lives, or in the routine medical, dental, or psychological examination of healthy persons (Electronic Code of Federal Regulations, n.d).
+These classifications are designated by the degree of risk assumed by the participants and the ability of the researcher to mitigate those risks.
+Minimal risk is described by the federal regulations as the probability and magnitude of physical or psychological harm that is normally encountered in the daily lives, or in the routine medical, dental, or psychological examination of healthy persons (Electronic Code of Federal Regulations, n.d).
 Generally, research proposals will fall into one of the following categories:

 Projects that don’t need IRB approval